cc22389/Readme-Generator/sampleREADME.md

-# Readme-Generator
+# Sample-ReadMe-Generator
   ![GitHub license](https://img.shields.io/badge/license-Unlicense-blue.svg)

   ## Description

-  A README generator that quickly creates a professional README for a new project.
+  This is a demo sample of the Readme-Generator

   ## Table of Contents